Step-by-Step – How to Make Salmon Sushi Bake at Home

 - Make it crispy: Broil for 2 minutes at the end for extra golden top

-How to Serve Sushi Salmon Bake
+How to Serve Sushi Bake Recipe Salmon

-- This sushi salmon bake shines when served family-style right from the baking dish.
+- This salmon sushi bake shines when served family-style right from the baking dish.

 - I like setting out small bowls with diced avocado, pickled cucumber, and extra sriracha so everyone customizes their portion.